:::: One-line Brief//

 :::: Inspiration from Nature//

-Caulobacter Crescentus extend tiny holdfast structures which are stronger than strongest man-made super glue.
+Water bacteria (Caulobacter Crescentus) extend tiny holdfast structures that are stronger than the strongest man-made super glue.

 A structural system based on using the forces of nature- instead of resisting them- is inspired by the aquatic bacteria, Caulobacter Crescentus.
 This remarkable species of bacteria has sticky ends at its ligaments.
 The sticky ends are tiny holdfast structures that have more adhesive power in water than man-made superglues.
-This capability of bacteria combined with the upward buoyancy of water, opens up new possibilities of construction of a bridge.
+This capability of bacteria combined with the upward buoyancy of the water opens up new possibilities of construction of a bridge.

 A modular bridge is envisioned where each module is a gas-filled equilateral triangle (1).
 Triangles join together to form a hexagonal grid (10) and an aquatic molecular glue is injected at designated points on the grid.
 The glue of one module enters and grows roots into an adjacent module (11-14) like the holdfast endings of the bacteria.
 These innumerable microscopic connections generate a collective elasticity in the bridge that works in harmony with the forces of water (18-23).

 Row1Column1: Closeup of Aquatic Bacteria (Caulobacter Crescentus)